terrylinooo/wp-mathjax/README.md

 ### Shortcode

-In classic editor, you can use shortcode to render your mathjax syntax.
-If you are using WordPress version below 5.0, this is the only way you can use.
+In classic editor, you can use the shortcode to render your mathjax syntax.
+If you are using WordPress version below 5.0, this is the only way you can use this feature.

 ```